Search This Blog

 At one point this month just passed, I was teaching a new bowler this delivery and during the instruction, I hit upon a concept that radically improved my own capacity to roll a bowl precisely and consistently over a stare point 3-5 meters out on the green.
 Further testing and practice have shown that indeed this change can be an improvement.

-Over and over again, in these blog articles, I have emphasized the importance of getting one’s advancing foot down on the green before swinging your bowling arm through to deliver a bowl.
+Over and over again, in my blog articles, I have emphasized the importance of getting one’s advancing foot down on the green before swinging your bowling arm through to deliver a bowl.
 I have now found that not only is it important that the heel of one’s advancing foot touch the surface of the green but one’s weight needs to have been transferred forward onto the ball of that foot before starting the downward swing of the bowl if one wants to more dependably roll your bowl over your stare point.

 So great is the improvement that follows from this change that I am repeating my earlier blog with this change printed in a red typeface below.

 I bowl from the Shooters’ stance.
 My anchor foot is positioned at an angle of 45 degrees to the line of delivery.
 I have chosen this because it provides less side-to-side tilting during my stepping when I am on one foot only.
 For the set-up, I use the South African foot positioning which places the stepping foot one-half a stride in front of the anchor foot.
 This reduces the length of the forward stride and thereby reduces the time that I'm standing on one leg.
 I expect this increases my stability.
 In my set position, I have my non-bowling hand resting on the knee of my forward leg.
 This keeps my center of gravity lower than it would be in a completely erect posture; again trying to minimize sway.
 My hand on knee locks in that stability.
-My weight is essentially completely on my anchor foot in this 'set' position so that my forward stepping will provide a consistently momentum accompanying a consistent forward velocity.
+My weight is essentially completely on my anchor foot in this 'set' position so that my forward stepping will provide a consistent momentum accompanying a consistent forward velocity.

 My wrist is no longer cocked.
 I abandoned this experiment because it was inconsistent with having a more relaxed arm.
 The biggest change from previous years is that I now hold my bowl tilted, (the plane of the rolling surface not parallel with the aim line) even in the ready position so that no Bryant twist is required during the backswing.
 This follows the observed practice of Stuart Andersen, a world bowls champion.
 This angle reflects the natural position of my hand when it hangs loosely at my side.
 Previously,as I twisted my wrist when I was using a Bryant twist in my backswing I felt that the bowl’s changing center of gravity was throwing off the smooth line of my backswing.
 Starting with the wrist off-center as Andersen does eliminates this perception.
 Bringing my wrist back into line, so the bowl’s running surface coincides with the aim line, occurs in my forward swinging and I do not feel it.